jrykr/repo-template/CONTRIBUTING.md

 We use release-please to manage releases automatically via GitHub Actions.

 - Do not manually create release tags or GitHub releases.
-- Generate release PRs by manually running the release Action.
+- Release PRs are created and updated on each merge into the main branch.
-- Once you've merged a release PR, manually run the release Action to actually create the release.
+- GitHub release artifacts are created when you merge the release PR.

 ## Developer Tools